akinsho/dotfiles/README.md

 My dotfiles including _zsh_, _(n)vim_ and _tmux_ config files (stashed away in case of laptop armageddon).

-I thought I'd document for myself and for others potentially some of the setup involved in the various programs my dotfiles cover.
+I thought I'd document for myself and for others potentially some of the setup involved in the programs my dotfiles cover.

 ### Installation